ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] The GitHub repository contains evidence of regular commits through the spring semester

-### Internal Review Board (IRB) Proposals
+### Institutional Review Board (IRB) Proposals

-Should a project require IRB approval for use of human subjects research, students are responsible for having a first draft of the IRB proposal application completed by `1 November 2021`.
+Should a project require Institutional Review Board (IRB) approval for use of human subjects research, students are responsible for writing and having an approved IRB proposal before conducting any of the experimentation associated with their undergraduate research.
-Students should submit this proposal draft to their First Reader by this date.
+Students must submit their IRB proposal to their First Reader who will review it and provide feedback on it before submitting it to the IRB.

 ## Required Materials